 Ultimately, what drives me is knowing that I might capture the imagination of others in the same way that mine was captured in 1999.
 I hope to drive the more scientifically-minded towards the appreciation and practice of art, as well as, the more art-minded towards critical thinking and the appreciation of science.

-Note on quality:
+A Note on quality:

 Second, for most of my art, I have had to upload slightly smaller images, and/or convert them to JPGs because of upload size restrictions at the time.
-After purchase, I will contact you to send you the original PNG/TIFF file if that is the case.
+After purchase, please get in contact so that I may send you the original PNG/TIFF file if that is the case.